donbonifacio/blog/content/post/work-smart-vs-work-hard.md

 about quantity than quality.
 We're more focused on short term output.
 But continuously having more work than we can handle makes us more tired and therefore less prone to do creative work.
 We start leaning for regular work all the time.
-We may accomplish some milestones but we may endanger future work and [productivity](/post/productivity-index/).
+We may accomplish some milestones but we may endanger future work and [productivity](/post/productivity-index/) (see [developer speed versus team speed](/post/developer-speed-versus-team-speed/)).

 This may happen when we have though sequence of [deadlines](/post/dealing-with-deadlines/).
 If we're pushing release after release it's hard to take some time to improve